RaissaSouza/fedTM/README.md

 </p>

-Implementation for decentralized quality control that is published by the (coming soon): "[Better together: Combining federated learning and travelling model boost performance in distributed learning setup] (https://doi.org/).
+Implementation for decentralized quality control that is published by the npj Digital Medicine: "Combining federated learning and travelling model boosts performance and opens opportunities for digital health equity" (https://doi.org/10.1038/s41746-026-02483-y).

 Our code here is for the implementation of FedTM, a novel hybrid method that combines the FL and TM distributed learning approaches.
 FedTM training was divided into two phases: FL warmup and TM refinement.
 In the warmup phase, only sites with larger local datasets (s ≥40, 30, or 20 samples) participated in the training process, using a FL strategy (f = FedAvg [assumed equal contribution from all sites during the aggregation step] or f = FedProx [introduced an L2 regularization term to limit the divergence of local models from the global model]) for a predefined number of rounds (R = 2, 5, or 10).
 The goal of the warmup phase was to provide a strong initialization for the TM phase, which included all sites regardless of the local dataset size.
 The TM phase ran for a fixed number of cycles (C = 28, 25, or 20), with the exact number depending on the number of rounds completed during the warmup phase to ensure a combined total of 30 cycles across both phases.
 * s, f, r, and c are all customizable parameters.
 See an example of how to train below.